UC Master Gardeners of Sacramento County

 July

-• If fall-bearing raspberries receive afternoon sun, provide shade cloth to prevent sunburn on the fruit and leaves.
+• If raspberries receive afternoon sun, provide shade cloth to prevent sunburn.

 • If blueberries send up long shoots without growth on the bottom, consider cutting them back by half to encourage branching out and more fruit for the following spring.